kangasta/jenkins-examples/README.md

 This repository contains examples for settings up and using Jenkins in and with containers.

 Note that by default each of the example docker-compose configurations will create their own volumes for the data.
 This might not be what you want.
-In order to use the same volumes for every docker-compose configuration, run docker-compose with `-p` (or `--project`) option.
+In order to use the same volumes for every docker-compose configuration, run docker-compose with `-p` (or `--project-name`) option.
 This can also be done by setting `COMPOSE_PROJECT_NAME` environment variable:

 ```bash
 export COMPOSE_PROJECT_NAME=jenkins